A patient told me “They made me put my socks on with a stick,” and what happened next changed my life forever.

 She had a hip fracture repair a little while before this particular admission, and that seemed to be the only problem she was concerned with.
 In fact, I cannot even remember what she was there for on this admit.
 Her every complaint was about this surgery, her back, the cold, or anything else, except what her actual admission was.

-At some point during the 2nd evening of her admission I removed her socks to place some TED hose that I noticed were ordered during the day.
-He feet were dry, peeling, and looked downright terrible.
+At some point during the 2nd evening of her admission, I removed her socks to place some TED hose that I noticed were ordered.
+Her feet were dry, peeling, and looked downright terrible.
 I asked her if they hurt, and she said yes.
 I touched her skin and the dead skin flaked off.
 I peeled a large piece of skin off her heel.
 She said she didn’t even feel it.
 I decided I needed to lotion her feet at the very least.

-“You’re welcome”, I said, as I assisted her to reposition in the bed, and placed her call light beside her, covered her up, and helped her adjust the bed to just the right position.
+“You’re welcome,” I said, as I assisted her in repositioning in the bed.
+I placed her call light beside her, tucked her in the covers, and helped her adjust the bed to just the right position.